Fanur1991/Fanur1991-ITA_sprint_1.1/README.md

 ## License

 This project is distributed under the Apache 2.0 license.
-See the `LICENSE` file for more details.

 ---